Rurusetto/rurusetto/content/posts/touhosu/index.md

 - Availability : Available on Evast's supporter on Patroen
 - Patreon : [EVAST](https://www.patreon.com/evast/posts)

-Touhosu is a custom osu! ruleset based on [Touhou Project game](https://en.wikipedia.org/wiki/Touhou_Project#Games).
-The ruleset is developed by Evast.
-This ruleset only available at Evast's Patreon page.
+Touhosu is a custom osu! ruleset based on [Touhou Project games](https://en.wikipedia.org/wiki/Touhou_Project#Games).
+The ruleset is developed by Evast and is only available at Evast's Patreon page

 # gameplay

-Player control a character (a character is [Reimu Hakurei](https://touhou.fandom.com/wiki/Reimu_Hakurei), main character of Touhou Project) to escape from a bullet from enemies that coming fall along with a rhythm.
-A character's live will gradually regen.
-If a character hit by a bullet, a character losts a live.
-Player can control a character to shoot an enemies but since creator has not add an enemies now, it's not affect.
-If a player want your character to move slower a player can use *Focus* to make a character moving slower.
+The player controls a character (the character visual is [Reimu Hakurei](https://touhou.fandom.com/wiki/Reimu_Hakurei), the main character of Touhou Project), escaping from enemies' bullets spawns to the rhythm.
+The character's lives will gradually regen.
+When hit by a bullet, the character loses a live.
+The player is able to shoot enemies, but given the lack of enemies, it is pretty much useless. `Focus` mode can be used in order to slow down player movement.

 <!-- TODO: Make sure more about focus control. -->

 # controls

-Can only use keyboard to play.
+Only playable using a keyboard.

 ### default controls